ComputeDraft/computedraft.github.io/content/blog/2025/syscalls/index.md

 - Validate that the pointer `buf` points to user-space memory
 - Ensure the file descriptor is valid and writable
-- Perform the actual write (e.g., to a file or terminal)
+- Perform the actual write

 ### 6. Return Value Is Placed in `rax`